-Here are 10 encouraging Bible verses for special needs parents to offer you hope and peace.
+Here are 10 Bible verses for special needs parents to offer you hope and peace.

 Special needs moms and dads, God promises to never leave you or forsake you.
 All parenting is tough, but parenting children with special needs brings additional challenges.
+As a mom of children with unique needs, I get it.
 Read the messages God’s Word has for your journey.

 I drew a shaky breath as I hung up the phone.

 These calls from my son’s school principal were becoming more frequent… and his behaviors more serious.

 When did I become that parent?
 The one a first name basis with the principal due to her child’s behavior?

 This isn’t where I wanted to be.